SerCom-KC/cartoon-network-schedule/next-showings.md

 12:30PM Teen Titans Go! - Kicking a Ball and Pretending to be Hurt; Head Fruit
 01:00PM Craig of the Creek - The Invitation
 01:15PM Unikitty! - Action Forest
-01:30PM Unikitty! - Sparkle Matter Matters; Tasty Heist
+01:30PM Unikitty! - Tasty Heist; Sparkle Matter Matters
 02:00PM Craig of the Creek - Vulture's Nest
 02:15PM We Bare Bears - Jean Jacket
 02:30PM We Bare Bears - Food Truck; Primal